firebase/extensions/firestore-url-shortener/POSTINSTALL.md

 ### Monitoring

-As a best practice, you can [monitor the activity](https://firebase.google.com/docs/mods/manage-installed-mods#monitor) of your installed mod, including checks on its health, usage, and logs.
+As a best practice, you can [monitor the activity](https://firebase.google.com/docs/extensions/manage-installed-extensions#monitor) of your installed extension, including checks on its health, usage, and logs.